getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 Configuration may be required if you are using a third-party library to implement promises.

 Most promise libraries have a global hook for capturing unhandled errors.
-You may want to disable default behavior by changing the `onunhandledrejection` option to `false` in your [GlobalHandlers]({%- link _documentation/platforms/javascript/index.md -%}#globalhandlers) integration and manually hook into such event handler and call `Sentry.captureException` or `Sentry.captureMessage` directly.
+Disable default behavior by changing the `onunhandledrejection` option to `false` in your [GlobalHandlers]({%- link _documentation/platforms/javascript/index.md -%}#globalhandlers) integration and manually hook into each event handler and call `Sentry.captureException` or `Sentry.captureMessage` directly.

 ## Releases